Wisdom is a State of the Soul

 (Our knowledge of what the Orphics thought depends heavily on Plato.
 He refers to "books of Musaeus and Orpheus" (Republic II.364e), but these books are now lost.)

 This conjecture in the Cratylus does not tell us what the soul contributes to the living.
 So, in this respect, we have not advanced past the Homeric conception.
-What is new, though, it seems, is the thought that souls are somehow what the living are.
+What is new, though, is the thought that souls are somehow what the living are.
 It is us who returns home.

 Character and Intelligence